Panaspis tancredii

-The Ethiopian snake-eyed skink (Panaspis tancredii), also known commonly as Boulenger's dwarf skink, is a species of lidless skink, a lizard in the family Scincidae.
+Panaspis tancredii, the Ethiopian snake-eyed skink or Boulenger's dwarf skink, is a species of lidless skink, a lizard in the family Scincidae.
 The species is endemic to Ethiopia.

 Etymology

 The specific name, tancredii, is in honor of Italian explorer Alfonso Maria Tancredi (died 1942).

 Habitat

 The preferred natural habitat of P. tancredii is grassland, at altitudes of about 3,000 m.

 Reproduction

 The mode of reproduction of P. tancredii is unknown.